mrdoob/three.js/threejs/lessons/threejs-offscreencanvas.md

 also means data is loaded and parsed in the worker so possibly less jank while the page loads.

-One big issue with offscreen canvas is, at least in Chrome, es6 modules are not yet supported on web workers, so, unlike all the other examples on this site that use es6 modules these examples will use class scripts.

 Getting *started* using it is pretty straight forward.
 Let's port the 3 spinning cube example from [the article on responsiveness](threejs-responsive.html).

-Workers generally have their code separated into another script file.
-Most of the examples on this site have had their scripts embedded into the HTML file of the page they are on.
+Workers generally have their code separated into another script file whereas most of the examples on this site have had their scripts embedded into the HTML file of the page they are on.

 In our case we'll make a file called `offscreencanvas-cubes.js` and